-You’re growing up but not grown up
+You’re growing up but don’t feel grown up

 The loving support of friends and family surrounds you – and you have your whole life ahead of you.

 But something’s off.
 You feel anxious about upsetting people, inadequate in comparison to your friends, and doubt yourself all the time.

 What you thought your 20s would be like versus reality…

 Jessica* and Emily* were chatting about their 27th birthdays.
 They were comparing where they thought they would be at 27 when they started college with where they are now.

 Jessica said it was surprising to her that they attained their undergraduate degrees – and immediately learned they now needed graduate degrees to reach their original goals.
 Great.
 So entry-level positions were what they had taken – and wanted to escape.

 Emily wanted to be settled down with a partner by now – and perhaps have a baby on the way.
 But she hasn’t found anyone except alcoholics and f*ckboys.

 Owning a home or traveling to exotic places?
 Who has the money working for so little?

 They each agreed that while their age said they’re ‘grown up,’ their reality feels more like still being in college – living with roommates (or mom and dad), trying to figure out what to do with their lives, and questioning themselves every step of the way.